ankitAMD/NYTaxi_XG_Boost_Challenge-kaggle_challenge/README.md

 ## Overview

-i done some changes and perform at dekstop on jupyter notebook and also perform  without jupyter notebook  on remote server using python .This is the code taken for [https://github.com/llSourcell/kaggle_challenge/blob/master/notebook.ipynb][https://www.youtube.com/watch?v=suRd3UzdBeo]() video on Youtube by Siraj Raval.
+i perform at dekstop on jupyter notebook and also perform  without jupyter notebook  on remote server using python .

 ## Software and Libraries
 - Python 3